elevenbeans/we-voting/README.md

 A voting APP.
 [View online](https://we-voting-ele.herokuapp.com/)

-具体功能为：
+Function list：

-+ 对于已经授权用户可以：
++ Authenticated users can：
-  + 新建一个 poll，可自定义其中的选项
+  + create a poll with any number of possible items
-  + 存储发起的 polls，下次登陆仍旧可以看到自己发起的 polls 集合
+  + keep their polls and come back later to access them
-  + 看到应用中所有用户创建的 polls 的实时投票结果 （用图表展示）
+  + see the aggregate results of all polls（implemented using Charts）
-  + 向所有 polls 投票（每个 poll 每个用户号只能投一票）.
+  + vote on every polls（one time on each poll）
-  + 可分享 poll (poll 详情页支持外部 landing)
+  + share all polls with their friends.

-+ 非授权用户只能：
++ Unauthenticated users just can：
-  + 看到应用中所有用户创建的 polls 的实时投票结果 （用图表展示）
+  + see the aggregate results of all polls（implemented using Charts）

 To do list: